Mony Shah, 10 hours ago

-Make your last ditch effort as good as your first impression.
+Make your last-ditch effort as good as your first impression.
 It might just give you that extra conversion number crunching to be happy with over the weekend.

 It’s like a/b testing but not with analytics but your guts.

-Blank test enables you to step into your customer’s shoes while having the creator’s eye.
+A blank test enables you to step into your customer’s shoes while having the creator’s eye.